Ordisoftware/Hebrew-Calendar/README.md

 - Add backup and restore date bookmarks.
 - Add option to go to today when main form popup else keep the selected.
 - Improve export dialog to select default image file format.
-- Improve celebrations board to indicate the day of the shabat in the title.
+- Improve celebrations board to indicate the day of the Shabat in the title.
 - Improve text report to always show selection.
 - Fix text report to select the last character of the line.
 - Fix print text report interval that prints all lines.